tpr.dag {HEMDAG} | R Documentation |

 For instance if the predictions represent probabilities it could be meaningful to a priori select

-.the threshold is selected to maximize some performance metric
+the threshold is selected to maximize some performance metric

-on the training data for the classj
+on the training data for the class

-with respect to the thresholdt
+with respect to the threshold

 .
-The corresponding set of positives\forall i \in V
+The corresponding set of positives

 For instance

-can be selected from a set oft \in (0,1)
+can be selected from a set of

 through internal cross-validation techniques.